 Anna-Katerina Hadjantonakis, PhD

-Research FocusDevelopmental biologist Anna-Katerina Hadjantonakis studies pluripotency, cell lineage commitment, tissue patterning, and morphogenesis in the early mammalian embryo.
+Research FocusDevelopmental biologist Anna-Katerina Hadjantonakis studies pluripotency, cell lineage commitment, tissue patterning, and morphogenesis in mammalian embryos and in vitro stem cell models.

 EducationPhD, Imperial College (London)